dgageot/repet/documentation/workbook-en.md

 </dependency>
 ```

-If you use the YAML Front Matter you can easly add in the header :
+If you use the YAML Front Matter you can easily add in the header:

 ```YAML
 ---